alissatroiano/Milestone-2/README.md

 * [Quackit.com](https://www.quackit.com) for providing this informative article titled, ['HTML audio tag'](https://www.quackit.com/html/tags/html_audio_tag.cfm).

 * The markdown used to create this README.md document was learned from [commonmark.org](https://commonmark.org).

+* Acknowledgments go to [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for providing learnable information about inheritance and the prototype chain, which were used to help me gain a more thorough understanding of this concept.